Dorm Room Shopping: 50 Questions to Answer First (2026)

 Stop.
 Slide that credit card into your wallet and set down that dorm room shopping laundry list.
 Yes, you are facing the mother of all back-to-school shops.
-And, yes, your freshman needs a million expensive things.
+And, yes, your first year college student needs SO MANY THINGS.
+But before you start shopping, try to answer these 50 questions, first.

-Then, fix a snack for your off-to-college teen, sit down, and try to tackle these together.
-Open your laptop and drill down to the “Student Housing” section on the college website to see what you can discover.
-Look for the dorm your teen has been assigned to and take note of the room dimensions and any specifics provided.
+Fix a snack for your off-to-college teen, sit down, and tackle these together.
+Open your laptop and drill down to the “Student Housing” or “Residence Life” section on the college website to see what you can discover.
+Look for the dorm your teen has been assigned to (if they know it yet) and take note of the room dimensions and any specifics provided.
+Find the list of prohibited items.

-One warning, as you go through these questions, the college will begin to seem very, very real.
+One warning, as you go through these questions, college will begin to seem very, very real.

 What should you buy for a college dorm room?